fabricetriboix/eurus-aws/docs/HowToUse.md

-Your circumstances are probably such that `eurus-aws` can't be directly used within your organisation because it won't be compliant with your compliance policies, or the way you do things in your organisation.
+Your circumstances are probably such that `eurus-aws` can't be directly used within your organisation because it won't be compliant with your compliance policies, or the way things are done in your organisation.
 For example, you might use GitLab instead of GitHub, or the security is not tight enough, etc. This all means that you will likely need to take the code and adapt it to your situation.

 I obviously can't cover all specific circumstances, so I will detail